All Episodes

 There are people who are paid to put out tweets and posts and comments to steer the discourse.

-And then you steer their audience in a different direction.
+So maybe you buy, purchase their account from them, so they've gained some trust or traction, and then you steer their audience in a different direction.

-Or maybe you take over from a continued account or for whatever reason, maybe someone's died, passed away or whatever, you adopt an identity and then purport to be that person in order to steer discourse.
+Or maybe you take over from a continued account or for whatever reason, maybe someone's died, passed away, or whatever, you adopt an identity and then purport to be that person in order to steer discourse.

 Now, these were acknowledged in a mainstream media broadcast.